Michael-Williams49/latex-report-template/README.md

     \documentclass[swift]{report}
     ```

-4. Use the 'zh-cn' option to include support for Chinese language in your document.
-You can also use it in combination with the 'swift' option:
+4. Use the `zh-cn` option to include support for Chinese language in your document.
+You can also use it in combination with the `swift` option:

     ```latex
     \documentclass[zh-cn]{report}